narendrasss/TheShoppies/README.md

 ### Features

 - **Add pagination** — For simplicity, I currently limit the movie results to only the first page.
 In some cases this can lead to users not finding the movies they're looking for.
+- **SEO** — This app's SEO could be significantly improved.
+For starters, we can migrate to a static site generator (e.g. Next.js) so the default `index.html` page is populated with content.
+This could improve SEO for crawlers that don't have JavaScript enabled.

 ### Performance